jonathanmagambo/otterlang/README.md

 - Type inference is limited (explicit types recommended)
 - Module system has some limitations
 - Windows support is experimental
-- Requires LLVM 15 specifically
+- Requires LLVM 15 and Rust nightly (for FFI features)

 ## Contributing